 Your health and safety is our priority and we look forward to continuing to serve you.

-For cor Holders & Auditors
+For COR Holders and Auditors

 Energy Safety Canada recognizes the challenges facing both Auditors and Employers from the impacts of COVID-19.
 Normal business has been significantly impacted globally as things continue to move fast and change quickly.

-We continues to work with our stakeholders and have discussions with Provincial Governments to discuss solutions for Auditors and COR Holders.
+We continue to work with our stakeholders and have discussions with Provincial Governments to discuss solutions for Auditors and COR Holders.
 The COVID-19 Auditing Guidelines will assist in clarifying auditing in the various provinces during COVID-19.

 Effective March 17, 2020, documentation only audits will be accepted for COR certification, maintenance or recertification purposes.
 This will be in effect until December 31, 2020